crypticsaiyan/DigitRush/README.md

    - Correct answers increase your score by 1 point each
    - Check the leaderboard and challenge friends with your results

-#### 2. Playing the Lightning Math Challenge
+#### 2. Playing the 60-Second Math Challenge
-1. **Game Initialization**: After clicking "Start Playing", the game loads your first math problem and begins the 1-second countdown immediately
+1. **Game Initialization**: After clicking "Start Playing", the game loads your first math problem and begins the 60-second countdown immediately
 2. **Problem Recognition**: A large math problem appears (e.g., "7 + 3 = ?") in the center of the screen
-3. **Instant Calculation**: Calculate the answer as quickly as possible - you have only 1 second total for the entire game session
+3. **Calculate and Input**: Calculate the answer and type it as quickly as possible - you have 60 seconds to solve as many problems as you can
 4. **Answer Input**:
    - The input field is automatically focused and ready for typing
    - Type only the numerical answer (negative numbers supported with minus sign)